 Historically, certain of our customers have accounted for a significant portion of our revenue.
-For example, sales to Time Warner Cable accounted for 26% of our revenue for the nine months ended September 30, 2016, 14% of our revenue for the year ended December 31, 2015 and 41% of our revenue for the year ended December 31, 2014.
-In addition, sales to Rogers accounted for 17% of our revenue for the nine months ended September 30, 2016, sales to Liberty Global accounted for 17% of our revenue for the year ended December 31, 2015 and sales to SCSK Corporation accounted for 13% of our revenue for the year ended December 31, 2014.
+For example, sales to Time Warner Cable accounted for 41%, 14% and 23% of our revenue for the years ended December 31, 2014, 2015 and 2016, respectively.
+In addition, sales to Liberty Global accounted for 17% and 10% of our revenue for the years ended December 31, 2015 and 2016, respectively, sales to Rogers accounted for 19% of our revenue for the year ended December 31, 2016 and sales to SCSK Corporation accounted for 13% of our revenue for the year ended December 31, 2014.
 Based on their historical purchasing patterns, we expect that our large customers will continue to account for a substantial portion of our revenue in future periods.
 However, our customers generally make purchases from us on a purchase-order basis rather than pursuant to long-term contracts, and those that do enter long-term contracts typically have the right to terminate their contracts for convenience, and as a result, we generally have no assurances that these large customers will continue to purchase our solutions.
 We may also see consolidation of our customer base, which could result in loss of customers.
 In addition, some of our large customers have used, and may in the future use, the sizes and relative importance of their orders to our business to require that we enter into agreements with more favorable terms than we would otherwise agree to and obtain price concessions.
 The loss of a significant customer, a significant delay or reduction in purchases by large customers or significant price concessions to one or more large customers, could have a material adverse effect on our business, financial condition, results of operations and prospects.